-The new configuration may be injected into the M519-SUV by the mean of a software provided by SpringCard, by the host application itself, or using a Master Card.
+The new configuration may be injected into the M519-SUV by the mean of a software provided by SpringCard, by the host application itself, or using a secure configuration card (Master Card).
 When exploring/evaluating the M519-SUV, it is also possible to edit the configuration with the shell.